 After her death, many soldiers at the fort claimed to see the mysterious apparition of a “Lady in Black.”
 Her voice could be heard in the Corridor of Dungeons.
 Soldiers playing poker observed a stone rolling, inexplicably, across the room.
 Footprints were spotted in the snow outside the fort, just five of them, coming from nowhere and going nowhere.
 Some soldiers, according to tradition, were even court-martialed for shooting at a phantom in black and one was brought up on charges for fleeing his post because, he claimed, he was chased by a Lady in Black.
 These stories run well into the 20th century.

 It’s a good story.
-In the case of such stories I usually presume that there is, somewhere, a kernel of truth.
+As I said, I usually have found in good folk tales a kernel of truth somewhere and assumed that to be the case here.
 But I’ve been recently reminded that one should never presume.

 Author, photographer and artist Jay Schmidt wrote an excellent history of the fort in 2003 entitled, Fort Warren: New England’s Most Historic Civil War Site.
 The first subject he takes up is that of the Lady in Black.
 He points out that historian Edward Rowe Snow (1902-1982) was the most avid proponent of the story.
 Snow, a prolific author of books on New England maritime history and folklore, wrote about the Lady in Black in his 1944 book The Romance of Boston Bay and used to tour groups through the fort, telling the story (complete with costumed accomplices who would leap out and frighten tour-goers).
 It is Snow’s version of the story from which most of the details are derived and still repeated today.